leahsaph123/tri3_individ/CBnotes.md

 ## 5.3-5.4
 ### 5.3 Computing Bias
-- Computing innovations can reflect existing human biases because of biases written into the algorithms or biases in the data used by the innovation.
+- Computing innovations can reflect existing human biases
+- there may be biases written into algorithms or biases in the data used by the innovation
-- Programmers should take action to reduce bias in algorithms used for computing innovations as a way of combating existing human biases.
+- Programmers should try to reduce bias in algorithms
 - Biases can be embedded at all levels of software development.

+### 5.3 Github Page Assignment
+- Does the owner of the computer think this was intentional? no
+- If yes or no, justify you conclusion.
+I'd say no because HP is likely trying to sell to everyone.
+- How do you think this happened?
+There was probably not enough diversity in the testing and development groups that they used and that is why the computer doesn't work the way it was meant to.
+- Is this harmful?
+Was it intended to be harmful or exclude? no and no
+- Should it be corrected? yes
+- What would you or should you do to produce a better outcome? redo the testing in order for it to be more accurate with more than one skin type

 ### 5.4 Crowdsourcing
+- if more people can test different programs then it will likely work better
 - Widespread access to information and public data facilitates the identification of problems, development of solutions, and dissemination of results.
 - Science has been affected by using distributed and “citizen science” to solve scientific problems.
 - Citizen science is scientific research conducted in whole or part by distributed individuals, many of whom may not be scientists, who contribute relevant data to research using their own computing devices.